davesmiths/imagefill/readme.md

 * golden - aligns the first golden intersection at 0.6180... with the same point on the wrapper
 * second-golden - aligns the second golden intersection at 0.3819... with the same point on the wrapper

-###Apply option
+###Option usage
-There are two ways to apply options: Markup and JavaScript.
-Markup options will override JavaScript options
+Apply options via markup or JavaScript.
+If both are applied markup will override JavaScript options

 Markup:
 ```